World War II: Stalingrad (1942-43)

 Soviet Strategy

-Stalin was in early 1942 prinmarily concerned with Moscow, understandable given how close the Wehrmacht had come to taking it in 1941.
-Moscow was a prize of emense sreatehic importance.
-Not only was the capital, but in the Soviet system of centalized rule it was as the nerve center of the Soviet Union, for the erconomy, the government and the military.
-Thus Stalin concetrated the bulk of the Red Army around Moscow, convinced that the Wehrmacht would again strike at the capital.
-The southern wing of the Russian defense line was the weakest, especially along the Don Steppe and the Caucasses.
+Stalin was in early 1942 prinmarily concerned with Moscow, understandable given how close the Wehrmacht had come to taking it during 1941.
+Moscow was a prize of emense sreategic importance.
+Not only was the capital, but in the Soviet system of centalized rule it was the vital nerve center of the Soviet Union, for the erconomy, the government, and the military.
+Thus Stalin concetrated the bulk of the Red Army around Moscow, convinced that the Wehrmacht would again strike in the north at the capital.
+The southern wing of the Russian defense line was the weakest, especially along the Don Steppe and the Caucasus.
+This seem an area od secondary importance.

-It was in the South that Hitler decided to attack, lured primarily by economic consideration and the the resources--especially the oil resources of the Caucausses.
-Hitler in the early military campaigns had allowed the Wehrmacht generals to conduct the campaigns without undue interfearence.
-The military successes increased his prestige to the extent that he gave less and less credence to the Wehrmacht commanders and relied increasingly on his own personal judgements, lacking no moral compunctions and often colored by vicious racial hatred.
+It was in the South that Hitler decided to attack, lured primarily by economic consideration and the the resources--especially the oil resources of the Caucasus.
+Hitler in the early military campaigns including the early phase of Barbarossa had allowed the Wehrmacht generals to conduct the campaigns without undue interfearence.
+The military successes increased his prestige to the extent that he gave less and less credence to the professional Wehrmacht commanders and relied increasingly on his own personal judgements, lacking no moral compunctions and often colored by vicious racial hatred.
 The Wehrmacht failure to take Moscow in 1941 was largely due to his interfearence in the campaign.
-Failing to apprecaite this, he made himself Commander in Chief of the Wehrmacht in 1942 and proceeded to interfere even more in operations.
-He fired many competent officers and ignored the adbise of others.
-Those around him like Keitel and Jodl usually did not even attempt to interceed once they knew what he wanted.
+Failing to apprecaite this, he made himself Commander in Chief of the Wehrmacht in 1942, convince that his personal direction could at last achieve the ultimate victory in the East before the weight of American industrial production could be felt.
+He proceeded to interfere in operations, often ibvolving himseklf in minute detaiols.
+He fired many competent officers who resiisted his orders.
+He ignored or abused others.
+Those around him did not even attempt to interceed once they knew what he wanted, especially Keitel.

 German Strategy